ibm-cloud-docs/cloud-object-storage/cli/rclone.md

 	secret_access_key> <>
 ```

-  1. Specify the endpoint for IBM COS.
+  7. Specify the endpoint for IBM COS.
 For Public IBM COS, choose from the provided options.
+For more information about endpoints, see [Endpoints and storage locations](/docs/services/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints).

 ```
 Endpoint for IBM COS S3 API.